Flora-manda/scheduler/README.md

 ## Setup

-Install dependencies with `npm install`.
+Install dependencies with npm install.
+Setup the following API according to the instructions in the README: https://github.com/Flora-manda/scheduler-api

 ## Dependencies